lertrel/vagrant/README.md

 - Basically, using vagrant to create 3 servers lb1 (loadbalancer), web1 & web 2 (webservers nodes)
 - Then, creating another server (ansible-controller1) for running ansible playbooks to configure each server
 - After complete all ansible-playbooks, lb1 will be acted as a loanbalancer for web1 & web2
 - Any http request to lb1 (http://172.17.10.12/) will be re-routed to web1 & web2 alternatively
+- So why do we need a new VM for running ansible???
+- If your local computer is running on Windows, ansible cannot be installed, so a linux VM is needed as ansible host
+- Even if your local computer is running on linux or MacOS, having a disposable environment for running ansible will keep your local computer clean.
+- Moreover, the solution is highly portable and can be redo from scratch anywhere.

 **Setting your own servers**

 Following the above examples, setting your own multi-servers platform can be done in quite similar way (see below)

-12. If you run the above example, please complete steps 13 & 14 ...
+12. If you run the above example, please complete steps 13 & 14 otherwise skip to step 15 ...
-13. Halt the example VMs using vagrant halt
+13. Halt the example VMs using 'vagrant halt'
-14. Destroy the example VMs using vagrant destroy
+14. Destroy the example VMs using 'vagrant destroy'
 15. Make sure your are still in folder "vagrant/multi-servers", then remove all files and folders __under__ folder "provision/nodes"
-16. Under folder "provision/nodes" Create a new folder for each sub Vagrantfile Ex. "provision/nodes/docker1/Vagrantfile", "provision/nodes/db1/Vagrantfile", etc.
+16. Under folder "provision/nodes" creating a new folder for each of your sub Vagrantfile Ex. "provision/nodes/docker1/Vagrantfile", "provision/nodes/db1/Vagrantfile", etc.
 17. Instead of standard Vagrantfile syntax, each Vagrantfile will be required to add some specific variants as below:

 ```